data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 Now that you have seen and used several new commands, it's time for another trick.
 Hit the up arrow twice on your keyboard.
 Notice that `mv 829-0.txt gulliver.txt` appears before your cursor.
 You can continue pressing the up arrow to cycle through your previous commands.
 The down arrow cycles back toward your most recent command.
 This is another important labour saving function and something we'll use a lot this evening.

 After having read and renamed several files, you may wish to bring their text together into one file.
-Before we do that let's use `cp` to duplicate the Gulliver file and give it the filename `gulliver-backup.txt`: any ideas how you do that? ( `cp gulliver.txt gulliver-backup.txt`).
+Before we do that let's use `cp` to duplicate the Gulliver file and give it the filename `gulliver-backup.txt`: any ideas how you do that? (**ANSWER**: `cp gulliver.txt gulliver-backup.txt`).
 Good, now that you have two copies of *Gulliver's Travels*, let's put them together to make an **even longer** book.

-To combine, or concatenate, two or more files use the `cat` command.
+To combine, or concatenate, two or more files use the `cat` command again.
 Type `cat gulliver.txt gulliver-backup.txt` and press enter.
 This prints, or displays, the combined files within the shell.
 However, it is too long to read on this window!
 Luckily, by using the `>` redirector, you can send the output to a new file, rather than the terminal window.
 Hit up to get to your last command and amend the line to `cat gulliver.txt gulliver-backup.txt > gulliver-twice.txt` and hit enter.
 Now, when you type `ls` you'll see `gulliver-twice.txt` appear in your directory.

 When combining more than two files, using a wildcard can help avoid having to write out each filename individually.
 Again, labour saving!
-A useful wildcard is `*`, which is a place holder for zero or more characters or numbers.
-So, if you type `cat *.txt > everything-together.txt` and hit enter, a combination of all the .txt files in the current directory are combined in alphabetical order as `everything-together.txt`.
-This can be very useful if you need to combine a large number of smaller files within a directory so that you can work with them in a text analysis program.
+A useful wildcard is , which is a place holder for zero or more characters or numbers.
+So, if you type `cat *.txt > everything-together.txt` and hit enter, a combination of all the `.txt` files in the current directory are combined in alphabetical order as `everything-together.txt`.
+This can be very useful if you need to combine a large number of smaller file within a directory so that you can work with them in a text analysis program.
 Another wildcard worth remembering is `?` which is a place holder for a single character or number.
-We shall return to wildcards later - for now, note they are similar to but not the same as the Regex we saw last week.
+We shall return to shell wildcards later - for now, note they are similar to but not the same as the Regex we saw last week.

 Now when you run a `ls` command you will see four files, two of which are the same: `gulliver.txt` and `gulliver-backup.txt`.